 Play requires children to think, understand, create, experiment, predict, problem solve, communicate and imagine.
 All concepts which improve your child’s cognitive skill development.

 Playing alongside your child is a quick and simple way to develop their cognitive skills.
-Through playing together, talking together and thinking together, you are not only giving your child the opportunity to use their cognitive skills, but you are also showing them how you use yours as well.
+Through playing together, talking together and thinking together, you are not only giving your child the opportunity to use their cognitive skills, but you are also showing them how you use yours.

 Some examples of cognitive play include, beginning to understand concepts such as big and small or more and less, asking questions and predicting outcomes.
 Toys such as puzzles and sorters can also support cognitive skills.